torvalds/linux/Documentation/bpf/instruction-set.rst

 * the wide instruction encoding, which appends a second 64-bit immediate (i.e., constant) value after the basic instruction for a total of 128 bits.

-The basic instruction encoding is as follows, where MSB and LSB mean the most significant bits and least significant bits, respectively:
+The basic instruction encoding looks as follows for a little-endian processor, where MSB and LSB mean the most significant bits and least significant bits,
+respectively:

 =============  =======  =======  =======  ============
 32 bits (MSB)  16 bits  4 bits   4 bits   8 bits (LSB)